Getting Started¶

 Clone and Setup¶

-The source .rc command adds the gloat command to your PATH.
+The source gloat/.rc command adds the gloat command to your PATH, enables

 On first run, Gloat will automatically install all required tools (Go, Glojure,

-YAMLScript, Babashka) to .cache/.local/ within the project directory.
+YAMLScript, Babashka, etc) to .cache/.local/ within the project directory.

-To make Gloat available in all terminal sessions, add this to your shell's rc
+To make Gloat available permanently, simply add this to your shell's rc file

 Basic Usage¶